Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

     !!!
 Note

-        You can only append a contact list, you cannot edit an existing contact list.
+        You can only append a contact list; you cannot edit an existing contact list.

 #### API Integration